 Nothing is more important to MRL than the health, safety and wellbeing of its employees, their families and contractors.
 The Company is continually implementing and reviewing operational initiatives and improvements in order to demonstrate that all injuries are preventable and safe production is the key to our sustainable operations.

-MRL's Occupational Hazard Management Plan (OHMP) has successly driven a contiuning improvement safety performance.
+MRL's Safety Management Plan (SMP) has successly driven a contiuning improvement safety performance.
 Health and safety is always at the fore through robust hazard identification processes, visible leadership behaviours, engaging field interactions and quality inspections and audits.

 MRL is committed to compliance with this document and ensures the following requirements are met:

 - AS/NZS 4801: Occupational Health and Safety Management Systems